More than $87,000 granted in 2019

 The Raw Carrot – Meaningful work for people with disabilities

-A grant from the Maple Leaf Fund, founded by Harvey & Irma Beaty, made it possible for The Raw Carrot to renovate and expand the kitchen at its new Woodstock location.
+A grant from the Maple Leaf Community Fund, in honour of Harvey & Irma Beaty, made it possible for The Raw Carrot to renovate and expand the kitchen at its new Woodstock location.
 The Raw Carrot hires and trains individuals on ODSP, providing them with meaningful employment and life skills.
 Individuals cook and package handcrafted gourmet soup to sell at farmers’ markets.

 Ingersoll & District Minor Hockey – Helping children play hockey